Real-Skill/angular-exercises/README.md

 Application provides API for authenticating the user based on credentials (username and password).
 We want to authenticate existing user or create new and provide them with access to resources available only to registered users.
-Moreover, it should extensively make use of `$stateProvider` abstract views for authentication.

 ## Goal

-Implement simple communication with backend using AngularJS.
+Implement simple service methods that will be used for authentication using REST.
 You are given a few mocked endpoints that are required for the application to run.
-Moreover, you need to persist token data using $cache.
+Moreover, use $cookies to persist token for user.
 We need following services:

 ```